-It’s common knowledge that a lean-to conservatory is the most suitable for a bungalow since both the lean-to and bungalow have shallow rooflines.
+It’s common knowledge and best explain that a lean-to conservatory is the most suitable for a bungalow since both the lean-to and bungalow have shallow rooflines.
 But this isn’t always correct.
-By just choosing from a variety of options, you can find some other options than just a lean-to extension.
+By just choosing from a variety of options, you as a user can find some other options than just a lean-to extension.

 So, to answer the question as to how much would bungalow conservatories cost – it all depends on the design.
 Even so, a standard bungalow conservatory may cost you under £6,000.

 If you’re going for a Small Orange Conservatory or a glass one, these would not fall under a budget category for conservatories.
 This is because these 2 are considered as more of the bespoke styles of room.

 The Orangeries has always been the go-to of homeowners or user who are looking for a more spacious room since they have the money to do so.
 This is because they don’t need to build a brick & mortar extension which is more laborious.